drogue-iot/drogue-cloud-testing/README.md

 - httpie : https://github.com/httpie/httpie/releases

 ## Run the tests
 You will need an installation of Drogue Cloud.
-If you are using Minikube or Kind, you can then can just run:
+If you are using Minikube or Kind, you can then run:
     geckodriver
     make CERT_BASE=/path/to/drogue-cloud/build/certs/
 Assuming you deployed drogue-cloud from `/path/to/drogue-cloud`.